 In order to activate your USC NetID username and password, which is used to access your email, Blackboard, Workday, and many other university services, visit the USC NetID Account Services website.

 Username and Password

 ITS assigns all users a unique username based on their name.
 It is important that you create a secure password for your USC account.
-Please see the About Your USC Password page for information on creating a secure, or strong, password.
+Please see the About Your USC Password page for information on creating a secure password.

 To protect your computing account and the university computer system, ITS recommends that you visit the USC NetID Account Services website to change your password every year.

 Microsoft Office 365